Extremals of Log Sobolev inequality on non-compact manifolds and Ricci soliton structures: Abstract

 \section{Abstract}

 In this paper we establish the existence of extremals for the Log Sobolev functional on complete non-compact manifolds with Ricci curvature bounded from below and strictly positive injectivity radius, under a condition near infinity.
+This extends a previous result by Q. Zhang where a $C^1$ bound on the whole Riemann tensor was assumed.
 When Ricci curvature is also bounded from above we get exponential decay at infinity of the extremals.
 As a consequence of these analytical results we establish, under the same assumptions, that non-trivial shrinking Ricci solitons support a gradient Ricci soliton structure.
-On the way, we prove two results of independent interest: the existence of a distance-like function with uniformly controlled gradient and Hessian on complete non-compact manifolds with bounded Ricci curvature and strictly positive injectivity radius and a general growth estimate for the norm of the soliton vector field on manifolds with bounded Ricci curvature.
+On the way, we prove two results of independent interest: the existence of a distance-like function with uniformly controlled gradient and Hessian on complete non-compact manifolds with bounded Ricci curvature and strictly positive injectivity radius and a general growth estimate for the norm of the soliton vector field.
+This latter is based on a new Toponogov type lemma for manifolds with bounded Ricci curvature, and represents the first known growth estimate for the whole norm of the soliton field in the non-gradient case.